French Bulldog Dachshund Mix: France and Germany United

 Credit: Bonnie Daily

-While there are some typical traits that French Bulldog Dachshund puppies may inherit, there are no guarantees with hybrid dogs.
+While there are some typical traits that French Bulldog Dachshund puppies may inherit, hybrid dogs have no guarantees.
 Brothers and sisters from the same litter may look nothing alike, but not knowing what to expect is part of the appeal.

-Frenchies are heavy-boned, alert-looking dogs with a flat face and a large head.
+Frenchies are heavy-boned, alert-looking dogs with flat faces and large heads.
 Their bat-shaped ears are erect and tend to face forward.
 One of the cutest features is the thick upper lip, which hangs over the sides of their jaw.
 They have an undershot lower jaw and round eyes.
 The toes are split up, and the tail is short but never curly.

 Dachshunds are famous for their short legs and long bodies, hence the Sausage Dog nickname.
 Unlike Frenchies, they can have long, wiry hair.
-The eyes are in the shape of an almond, and the tail is long.
+The eyes are shaped like an almond, and the tail is long.
 Badger Dogs have floppy ears and peddle-shaped paws suitable for digging.

 You should always take the information regarding the traits of any hybrid with caution.
 It is hard to say which characteristics will prevail.
 This is especially true when it comes to the coat and the structure of the body.